 JYSK supports several cultural and athletic institutions.

-In 2012 JYSK became the title sponsor to a new sports institution, and is now proud to share its name with JYSK Arena, located in Silkeborg, Denmark.
-Through the sponsorship agreement, JYSK has pledged millions of Danish kroner to the JYSK arena, initially over the next four years.
+In 2012 JYSK became the title sponsor to a new sports institution, and JYSK has since then been proud to share its name with JYSK arena, located in Silkeborg, Denmark.

-JYSK is also the title sponsor of the future stadium JYSK Park, which will be located in Silkeborg, Denmark.
-The stadium is expected to completed in the summer 2017, and will be located next to JYSK Arena.
+JYSK is also the title sponsor of the stadium JYSK park, which is located in Silkeborg, Denmark.
+The stadium was completed in the summer 2017, and is located next to JYSK arena.

 Made in Denmark